AmplitudeAudio/doc-sdk/docs/api/assets/Attenuation/index.md

 **class  Attenuation : public Asset&lt;AmAttenuationID&gt;**

-Amplitude Attenuation.
+Amplitude Attenuation Asset.

-An Attenuation materializes how the sound volume and other distance-based parameters are calculated following the distance of the sound source to the listener.
+An `Attenuation` materializes how the sound volume and other distance-based parameters are calculated following the distance of the sound source to the listener.

-The Attenuation is a shared object between sound sources.
-They are used only when the sound need to adjust his volume due to the distance of from the listener, and many other parameters.
+The `Attenuation` is a shared object between sound sources.
+They are used only when the sound need to adjust its volume due to the distance of from the listener, and many other parameters.